 This seal represents us even now.
 The “Eagle” side is used to ratify peace, cooperation and trade agreements we make with other nations.

-There are many more details that I will leave you to discover on your own.
-Me?
-I am going to go wave a flag and sing a few verses of "My Country Tis of Thee" and contemplate how I can be the best I can be in this great land of ours.
+I continue to contemplate how I can be the best I can be in this great land of ours.

 Melissa Regan has approached grieving families about Organ Donation for over 12 years.
 She is a wife, mother, lifelong learner, and lover of the wonder you can find in a single moment.
 Recently she changed her life by studying Positive Psychology and Let Your Yoga Dance®.
 Join her in taking a day to be thoughtful... the rest of your life is here.